ruchika-das/TSFMAY2021TASK2/README.md

 # TSFMAY2021TASK2
-In this task, the aim was to predicction using unsupervised ML.
+In this task, the aim was to predicction using unsupervised ML